rancher-sandbox/rancher-desktop/bats/README.md

           ```
     On Windows:

-        - The simplest way to install ShellCheck locally is:
+        - The simplest way to install `shellcheck` locally is:

           Via chocolatey: